 Flour: All-purpose flour is what I used.
 We have not tested flour substitutions, so I can’t speak for their effectiveness.

-Sugar: Just a tablespoon of granulated sugar is all that is needed to give the biscuits a touch of sweetness and help give the biscuits the crispy top.
+Sugar: Just a tablespoon of granulated sugar is all that is needed to give the biscuits a touch of sweetness and help give the biscuits a crispy top.

 Buttermilk: If you don’t have any on hand, make your own buttermilk.
 I would not recommend using milk in the recipe; you will not get the tanginess you get from the buttermilk.